NetLogo/NetLogo/README.md

 We invite our users to help localize NetLogo in your language, write extensions and publicize them to the NetLogo community ([here](http://ccl.northwestern.edu/netlogo/resources.shtml) and [here](http://groups.yahoo.com/group/netlogo-users/)), contribute models to the [NetLogo community models page](http://ccl.northwestern.edu/netlogo/models/community/), and make improvements to NetLogo itself and the NetLogo User Manual and send us the changes for integration (in the form of pull requests here on GitHub).

+## Documentation for developers

+We are currently assembling documentation for developers including build instructions.
+Watch this space.

 ## License

 For full copyright and license information on NetLogo, including third party components, see the [NetLogo User Manual](http://ccl.northwestern.edu/netlogo/5.0/docs/copyright.html).
 A brief summary follows.